 You are not alone!

 You don’t have to do this on your own.
-At Be in Health®, we are committed to teaching, discipling and helping God’s people recover so that they can be completely restored in their spirit, soul and body.
+At Be in Health®, we are committed to teaching, discipline, and helping God’s people recover so that they can be completely restored in their spirit, soul, and body.

 For more information on depression, our conference called, “Overcoming Depression,” By Dr. Henry W. Wright, is available to watch at this link.
 We also have the book by the same name in our bookstore.
 These are valuable resources to help people understand where depression comes from, how it affects us, and how to overcome it once and for all.